jordi-z80/UncleJupiter/README.md

 In order to add another language just clone the folder of an existing one and change the configuration and command files.
 The name of the folder doesn't need to be the same as the language code.

-There's one important point though: The **llmText** of every command is injected into the query.txt if needed.
-I've found that the LLM works way better in my maiden language if I have the query in English and I ask it to translate the user input to English.
+There's one important point though: The **llmText** of every command is injected into the prompt.txt if needed.
+I've found that the LLM works way better in my maiden language if I have the prompt in English and I ask it to translate the user input to English.
 However, this may not be the case for other languages.

-The point is that if your query.txt is in English, then your **llmText** fields must be in English too (this makes it easier to create a new language).
+The point is that if your prompt.txt is in English, then your **llmText** fields must be in English too (this makes it easier to create a new language).

-If you want to translate the query.txt to your maiden language, then you must translate the **llmText** fields too of each command you want to use.
+If you want to translate the prompt.txt to your maiden language, then you must translate the **llmText** fields too of each command you want to use.

 # FSCmd
 I didn't want this project to have unneeded dependencies, so I created a external helper tool to reduce them, named FSCmd.